OdaGuzman/Muse-Emotion-Based-Music-Player/README.md

 𝄢 Display the user's top songs, and artists, for the current month.
 𝄢 Display the user's top songs, and artists, for the last 6 months.
 𝄢 Display the user's top songs, and artists, from all time.
+𝄢 Choose, and play, from your Spotify, Bluetooth or Airplay, registered devices.

 ## Technologies Used 💻